 The original clubhouse stood for 47 years gradually being enlarged and improved, eventually housing a kitchen and a sun lounge.
 Most of the money was raised from the members by the way of interest free loans.
 The original lease expired in 1951, and was renewed for a further 15 years, and a fund was raised to buy the freehold, but a Mrs Bootyman, the widow of one of the founders, bought the land as a gift for the club in memory of her husband with a proviso, that if the club was disbanded, the land should revert to the local authority for recreation purposes.

 The present clubhouse was built in 1984.
-It has since been improved and extended, and is looked after by the members under the supervision of the Building Advisor.
+It has since been improved and extended, and is looked after by the members under the supervision of the Building Manager.

 The Men’s section plays in the local leagues, national, and county competitions.
 They also play in club competitions and friendly mixed games jointly with the ladies.